People's Sunday: Social gathering

-In the meantime, Carnival celebrations were becoming more organised.
-Thus a new aspect was added to these Lenten pilgrimages.
-Those who might have misbehaved or somehow gone beyond their Christian duties during Carnival, felt they could show repentance by taking part in these pilgrimages.
+In the meantime, Carnival celebrations were becoming more organised, adding a new aspect to these Lenten pilgrimages.
+Those who might have misbehaved or somehow gone beyond their Christian duties during Carnival felt they could repent by participating in these pilgrimages.

-Ash Wednesday, being a normal working day with abstinence and fasting, proved inconvenient for many.
-The crowds preferred to satisfy their obligations on the following Sunday, the first of Lent.
-During the following century, this change seemed to have been well established.

-In fact, George Percy Badger, who was in Malta in 1838 stated that it was still practised on Ash Wednesday.
-However, an updated edition of 1858 states that the pilgrimage took place on the first Sunday of Lent. (Ħadd in-Nies).
+Ash Wednesday, being a normal working day observed with fasting and abstinence, proved inconvenient for many, and many preferred to satisfy their obligations on the first Sunday of Lent.
+Within the following century, the shift seemed to have been well established.
+George Percy Badger, who was in Malta in 1838, stated that it was still practised on Ash Wednesday.
+However, an updated edition from 1858 states the pilgrimage took place on the first Sunday of Lent.